 The process was like a teaser for the delicious hot treat.

 These days… Well, I just don’t trust myself to heat milk on the stove.
-The chances of me letting the milk burn while my attention is stolen away is pretty much one hundred.
+The chances of me letting the milk burn while my attention is stolen away by my little munchkins is pretty much one hundred.
 But we live out where winters are real winters, and we still get to enjoy the process of making a hot chocolate as much as the final result.
 We just use a microwave.